No items found.

 Curated by Lonnie Graham

-Featuring work by Donald Camp and Clarence Williams
+Featuring photography by Donald Camp and Clarence Williams, and poems by Ursula Rucker.

 Opening August 8th until September 27th at InLiquid Gallery, Revelations: An Evolution of Introspection recounts, photographically and poetically, the experiences of those who endured Hurricane Katrina in New Orleans.
 Pulitzer Prize-winning photojournalist and West Philadelphia native Clarence Williams survived being stranded on a rooftop for three days following the storm, and stayed in New Orleans for thirteen years afterwards to document recovery efforts.
-Donald E Camp, a retired photojournalist and renowned Philadelphia-based photographer, has developed a series of faces using traces of the mud washed ashore during Katrina’s flooding, utilizing it as a richly textured earth pigment for his images.
+Donald E Camp, a Guggenheim Fellow and renowned Philadelphia-based photographer, has developed a series of faces using traces of soil from New Orlean's Ninth Ward, utilizing it in a richly textured earth pigment for his images.
 This exhibition will also feature Philadelphia poet and spoken word artist Ursula Rucker, who, in collaboration with Clarence Williams, wrote a series of poems conveying the experiences of Hurricane Katrina and its aftermath.

 InLiquid is committed to helping produce and highlight the work in Revelations: an Evolution of Introspection as a way of memorializing the past and helping our community avoid similar disasters here at home.
 Specifically, with global warming, Black and African American individuals have a 10% higher risk of living in areas with the highest projected inland flooding damages compared to reference populations.
 Here in Kensington, InLiquid serves a historically Black and Latinx population that lives in an area with a significant risk of flooding over the next 30 years, with 37% of all properties in our zip code being designated as “at risk.”
 Through this exhibition, InLiquid seeks to educate, honor, and prepare.